i0Ek3/OMNeT-DPoS-Simulation/README.md

 ld: symbol(s) not found for architecture x86_64
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```
 Time limitation, fix later...
-So, we use Windwos version here.
+So, we use Windows version here.

 ## Changelog